Mashal199/DysglycemiaPrediction/README.md

 ### Reading Order

-The preferred reading order of the notebooks is from the simpler models to the more complex.
-Starting with the EDA and Datagen for deep learning.
+The preferred reading order of the deep learning notebooks is from the simpler models to the more complex.
+Starting with the EDA and Datagen for DL.
 The "LSTM Model.ipynb" is an optional file to read, it is only used as a benchmark and it is uninteresting and unnecessary to run for our research/experimentation.

 1. Small MIMIC EDA and LSTM Datagen.ipynb
 2. LSTM Model.ipynb